Click here to return to homepage

 (a) Timing and frequency of review

-10. Paragraph 2 of the rules of procedure for TPRB meetings provides as follows:
+13. Paragraph 3 of the TPRB rules of procedure, as amended, provides as follows:

-"The TPRB considered that the current frequency of reviews provided a balance amongst numerous competing considerations, including TPRM objectives, particularly the smoother functioning of the multilateral trading system, the need to maintain a realistic workload, and the benefits of reviewing all Members soon."(14)
+14. In 1999, in its report on its first appraisal of the TPRM, the TPRB observed that “the current frequency of reviews provided a balance amongst numerous competing considerations, including TPRM objectives, particularly the smoother functioning of the multilateral trading system, the need to maintain a realistic workload, and the benefits of reviewing all Members soon.”(16) In its 2005 report on its second appraisal of the TPRM, the TPRB concluded that “[t]he WTO Secretariat should continue to give priority to reviewing all Members at least once as soon as possible”.(17)

 (b) "the review of entities having a common external policy"